-- Homeowners with a mortgage whose primary challenges include mortgage delinquency, forbearance and foreclosure - Homeowners without a mortgage whose primary challenges include overdue taxes, unpaid condo fees, and other qualified housing-related expenses rate of mortgage delinquency greater than 30 days, and a higher likelihood of mortgages currently in forbearance.
+- Homeowners with a mortgage whose primary challenges include mortgage delinquency, forbearance and foreclosure - Homeowners without a mortgage whose primary challenges include overdue taxes, unpaid condo fees, and other qualified housing-related expenses the Assessment of Homeowner Needs section of this plan, there is a strong correlation between communities more adversely impacted by COVID, those that demonstrate a higher rate of mortgage delinquency greater than 30 days, and those with a higher likelihood of mortgages currently in forbearance.
 These communities also have a higher percentage of socially disadvantaged individuals and low- and moderate-income households.
-By prioritizing outreach to areas with higher risk scores, as seen in Figure 14, CTHAF will successfully target those distressed homeowners who are more likely people of color and of low- and moderate-income.
+By prioritizing outreach to areas with higher risk scores, as seen in Figure 12, CTHAF will successfully target those distressed homeowners who are more likely to be people of color and of low- and moderate-income.
 These zip codes and communities will continually be evaluated with more recent and relevant data as CTHAF is implemented.

 CHFA anticipates leveraging a wide array of partnerships and resources to craft and deliver clear, concise information about CTHAF that resonates with eligible beneficiaries.
-As noted in the Assessment of Homeowner Needs section of this plan, there is a strong correlation between communities more adversely impacted by COVID, those that demonstrate a higher
+As noted in